Savings questions answered

 What identity documents do I need to open a savings account?

 We're required by law to check the identity and address details of all account holders and operators.
-To do this we will ask you to provide documentation to verify your identity and address.
+To do this we'll ask you to provide documentation to verify your identity and address.
 You can find the information about the types of documents that we need for this purpose in our guide, Proving your identity.

 Do I need to fill in a new application form to open a new account if I already have an account with the Loughborough?